abiondo/abiondo.github.io/_posts/2020-03-22-saarctf20-schlossberg.md

 ### The language

 The language is custom, and gets compiled through the LLVM JIT.
-The typing system supports 64-bit integers (`int`), arrays of bytes (`lischd byte`), and arrays of 64-bit integer (`lischd int`).
+The typing system supports 64-bit integers (`int`), arrays of bytes (`lischd byte`), and arrays of 64-bit integers (`lischd int`).
 Other notable features are import statements (`holmol`), functions (declared with `eija`, called with `mach`), and various conditional structures.

-As you might have notice from the words, many keywords in this language are not English.
+As you might have noticed from the words, many keywords in this language are not English.
 Fortunately, internal token names from the lexer are much easier to understand (see `backend/src/saarlang/Lexer.h`):

 ```cpp